FeyAgape/GitAndMore/heroku.md

 git push heroku master
 ```

-**If pushing to an Existing Git repository**
+**If pushing to an Existing Git repository or from a branch**

 For existing repositories, simply add the heroku remote

 `heroku git:remote -a name-of-the-project-or-app`

-**Alternative: If you are pushing from a branch - not master -
+If you are pushing from a branch - not master -

 run `git push heroku <branch_name>:master`